cortexrd/Knack-Toolkit-Library/README.md

     returns true if it\'s in the past, ignoring the time component.
 If a second date is not provided, it uses today.

+-   **isMoreRecent**: Compares two dates and returns true is first parameter is more recent than second one.
+Resolution is one minute.

 -   **selectElementContents**: Selects all element\'s text.

 -   **timedPopup**: Generates a brief, auto-delete popup with status